-To support breast cancer treatment and prevention naturopathic doctors:
+To support breast cancer prevention and treatment, naturopathic doctors:

 - Boost and sustain the immune system and minimize inflammation after surgery

 - Safely reduce side effects of radiotherapy, chemotherapy, and pharmaceutical drug therapies

 - Support the patient through mental and emotional stresses

 - Emphasize breast cancer prevention measures in healthy patients motivated to reduce their cancer risk

 - Develop post-treatment recommendations to reduce the risk of recurrence